Benefits to Students

 - Example 2: A student may turn in homework and excel in group work, but see that they fail quizzes--possibly signaling test anxiety or poor study skills.

 Benefits to Instructors

-- Weighting assists the Instructor with communicating expectations and values while helping students to know where to prioritize time and energy for success.
+- Weighting assists the Instructor in communicating expectations and values while helping students to know where to prioritize time and energy for success.

-- Weighting allows instructor flexibility to add or delete assignments within categories, as needed.
+- Weighting allows instructors the flexibility to add or delete assignments within categories, as needed.

-- Example: If the instructor exercises judgement that more time is needed elsewhere and an extra assignment should be deleted, Canvas instantly recalculates subtotals and total columns.
+- Example: If the instructor exercises judgment that more time is needed elsewhere and an extra assignment should be deleted, Canvas instantly recalculates subtotals and total columns.

 - Weighting helps instructors to see patterns within the Gradebook subcategories.

 - Example: If a student does well on homework and projects, but typically fails Quizzes, they may have test anxiety.